ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi.md

 Ubuntu MATE 18.04.2 is available for Raspberry Pi Model B 2, 3 and 3+ with separate images for  `armhf` (ARMv7 32-bit) and `arm64` (ARMv8 64-bit).
 We have done what
 we can to optimise the builds for the Raspberry Pi without sacrificing the full desktop environment Ubuntu MATE provides on PC.

+Ubuntu MATE for the Raspberry Pi provides a complete, familiar, desktop environment that can be used for basic desktop computing.
+It is also of interest to makers and device hackers who want to target [Ubuntu](https://ubuntu.com) for their projects.
+You can prototype homebrew ARMv7 or ARMv8 based IoT devices in a comfortable desktop environment, including building and testing your apps as [snaps](https://snapcraft.io).
+The full Ubuntu archive is available to you.

+For hobbyist projects, you can stick with Ubuntu MATE for "deployment", even with the option to disable the X11 display server if it not an application requirement.
+But, if you have something more professional in mind then the applications and snaps you've prototyped with Ubuntu MATE can be used with Ubuntu server or Ubuntu Core (https://www.ubuntu.com/core) on one of the ARM-based reference platforms.

+## Features

 High-level features of these images are:

   * Ubuntu kernel, fully maintained by the Ubuntu Kernel and Security teams.
   * Automatic online filesystem expansion.